 Figure 4.
 Proportion of preferred structure responses for target descriptions in which subjects either described the same or a different depiction of an event.

-This result demonstrates that after hearing descriptions of particular event depictions, subjects are subsequently more likely to use the same syntactic structures to describe both identical event descriptions and distinct event depictions that share similar sets of event semantic features.
+In sum, after hearing descriptions of particular event depictions, subjects are subsequently more likely to use the same syntactic structures to describe both identical event descriptions and distinct event depictions that share similar sets of event semantic features.
 That is, syntactic entrainment applies to classes of very similar events regardless of how they are depicted.
 This suggests that syntactic entrainment involves associations not with particular depictions of events, but instead with something more abstract than those depictions.
 Experiment 5 and 6 assess a specific possibility.

 Experiment 5

-Experiment 1 established the basic syntactic entrainment effect, Experiments 2 and 3 showed it to be (largely) partner-independent, and Experiment 4 refined this finding to show that language users learn associations between syntactic structures and something more abstract than representations of the visual depictions of the events themselves.
+Experiment 1 established the basic syntactic entrainment effect, Experiments 2 and 3 showed it to be (largely) partner-independent, and Experiment 4 showed that language users learn associations between syntactic structures and something more abstract than representations of the visual depictions of the events themselves.
 In Experiment 5, we aim to test whether syntactic entrainment reflects the formation of an association between a representation of syntactic structure and the event-semantic features of the kind that are associated with syntactic structures in natural language.
-Such a result would quite directly support the possibility that syntactic entrainment could be part of the process of conventionalizing the associations between syntactic structures and particular event meanings that are observed in natural language.
+Such a result would quite directly support the possibility that syntactic entrainment is well positioned to be part of the process of conventionalizing the associations between syntactic structures and particular event meanings that are observed in natural language.

 To test this hypothesis, Experiment 5 follows a similar logic as demonstrations of semantic interference effects in word production (Damian, Vigliocco, & Levelt, 2001).
 In such studies, subjects name pictures of objects and their production latencies are measured.
 If the objects within a set are categorically related, subjects show longer naming latencies than if objects are not categorically related.
 These results follow from the hypothesis that the semantic system underlying object meaning is be organized according to semantic categories.
 The idea is that when naming blocks of semantically homogenous objects, associations between the semantic features that are common to all of the objects and each object name are all strengthened, causing interference; when naming blocks of event depictions from distinct event semantic categories, the absence of common semantic features within the set circumvents such interference (Oppenheim, Dell, & Schwartz, 2010).
 For example, if a subject names a set of pictures that include a dog, a cat, a pig, and a cow, then associations between a feature such as “mammal” (common to all four in the set) and each object name will be strengthened as each object that is named.
-As each picture is named again, the fact an association to a different name was previously strengthened slows the production latency.
-But if instead a subject names a set of pictures that include a dog, a chair, a sun, and a house, the absence of common semantic features obviates such interference; that is, the “mammal” feature of dog will not have its association to names other than “dog” strengthened (because “mammal” only participates when “dog” is to be named), and so the naming of “dog” will not be slowed.
+As each picture is named again, the fact that an association to a different name was previously strengthened slows production onsets.
+But if instead a subject names a set of pictures that include a dog, a chair, a sun, and a house, the reduction in the number of common semantic features correspondingly reduces such interference; that is, the “mammal” feature of dog will not have its association to names other than “dog” strengthened (because “mammal” only participates when “dog” is to be named), and so the naming of “dog” will not be slowed.